St. Joseph Regional School, Batavia, NY

 Third Grade News

-In ELA we will be using the McGraw-Hill Reading Wonders program, focusing on spelling, vocabulary, reading, writing, and various strategies to build strength in our comprehension and fluency as well as our writing skills.
+In ELA we will continue using the McGraw-Hill Reading Wonders program, focusing on spelling, vocabulary, reading, writing, and various strategies to build strength in our comprehension and fluency.
+We will continue to build our paragraph writing skills, structuring and organizing our paragraphs focusing on topic sentences, supporting details, and a concluding sentence.

 St. Joseph Regional School 2 Summit Street Batavia, New York 14020 Phone 585-343-6154 Fax 585-343-8911